bruhMomentFixer/ESP-Bluetooth-Detailed-COD-Simple-Scanner/README.md

 # ESP-WROOM-32-Detailed-COD-Simple-Scanner
-Scans a maximum of devices and then prints the devices addresses, RSSI and a detailed description of the class of device (COD).
+Scans a maximum of Bluetooth devices and then prints the devices addresses, RSSIs and a detailed description of the class of device (COD) of each device.

 Modify the #define SCAN_DEV_MAX to scan a maximum number of devices.